-For ordinary citizens, there has always been a restriction on America’s First Amendment, regarding freedom of speech.
-That freedom is limited to what they are permitted to know, by those who have the superior freedom to withhold information from public debate, or deliver false information.
-Perhaps the greatest lie of all is that this is in the public interest, and a matter of “national security”.
+For ordinary citizens, there has always been a restriction on America’s First Amendment regarding freedom of speech.
+That freedom is limited by what people are permitted to know, by those who have the superior privilege to withhold information from public debate, or under parliamentary privilege, deliver false or misleading information to the public.
+Perhaps the greatest lie of all is that such a privilege serves the public interest, or ‘national security’.

 I recall Julian Assange saying some years back, that his mother Christine had told him about Daniel Ellsberg when he was a little boy.
 Wow.
 I’ve met a lot of adults recently who haven’t heard of him – nor of Sir Tim Berner’s Lee for that matter, who gave us the world wide web, for free, and enabled one and all to take that quantum leap in human communication we call the digital age.

 The point of Wikileaks, which Assange would go on to create as a young adult, was to offer whistleblowers like Ellsberg a safe way to continue exposing facts that were in the public interest, but which were being misrepresented or withheld from public debate.

 Assange got a lot of support and participation in that endeavour: from citizens, who most crucially disseminated the facts; from many academics; from journalists and politicians; and from the legal community.
 For the latter, I suppose it sounded very much like “the truth, the whole truth and nothing but the truth”.
 We should applaud the organisation’s outstanding diligence in fact-checking the information it received.
 After 10 years, its reliability still stands at 100% and despite the 2011 claims by US politicians, of Wikileaks having “blood on their hands”, no blood has been sacrificed for the delivery of this free public service.